complight/complight.github.io/docs/teaching/siggraph2022_optimizing_vision_and_visuals.md

 ## Contact Us
 !!!
 Warning
-    Please do not reach us through [email](mailto:k.aksit@ucl.ac.uk) or through [GitHub issues](https://github.com/complight/cameras-displays-perception-course/issues) to ask your questions or to provide your feedback and comments.
+    Please reach us through [email](mailto:k.aksit@ucl.ac.uk) or through [GitHub issues](https://github.com/complight/cameras-displays-perception-course/issues) to ask your questions or to provide your feedback and comments.

 # Acknowledgements
 The authors would like to thank reviewers for their valuable feedback.